• Menu

 The Palazzo Nuovo

-Don’t miss the Hall of Philosophers, where you can see busts of many of the greatest thinkers of ancient Greece (Plato, Pythagoras, Sophocles…).
+Don’t miss the Hall of the Philosophers, where you can see busts of many of the greatest thinkers of ancient Greece (Plato, Pythagoras, Sophocles…).

-The must-sees of the Palazzo Nuovo:
+Highlights of the Palazzo Nuovo:

 • The Dying Gaul